ralf-meyer/NeuralNetworks/README.md

 Status
 ------

-Below you find the status on [Travis-CI](https://travis-ci.org/ralf-meyer/NeuralNetworks) for the release branches.
+Below you find the status on [Travis-CI](https://travis-ci.org/ralf-meyer/NeuralNetworks) for the relevant branches.

 | Branch   |      Status   |
 |:--------:|:-------------:|